avimehenwal/python.avimehenwal/docs/README.md

     pass
 ```

-**Python Operator Overloading**
+## 1.2.
+GIL - Global Interpreted Lock

+Python's GIL is intended to serialize access to interpreter internals from different threads.
+On multi-core systems, it means that multiple threads can't effectively make use of multiple cores.
+(If the GIL didn't lead to this problem, most people wouldn't care about the GIL - it's only being raised as an issue because of the increasing prevalence of multi-core systems.)
+Note that Python's GIL is only really an issue for CPython, the reference implementation.
+Jython and IronPython don't have a GIL.
+As a Python developer, you don't generally come across the GIL unless you're writing a C extension.
+C extension writers need to release the GIL when their extensions do blocking I/O, so that other threads in the Python process get a chance to run.

+## 1.3.
+OOP - Object Oriented Programming

+### 1.3.1.
+Python Operator Overloading

 Python operators work for built-in classes.
 But same operator behaves differently with different types.

-For example, the + operator will, perform arithmetic addition on two numbers, merge two lists and concatenate two strings.
+**For example,** the `+` operator will, perform arithmetic addition on two numbers, merge two lists and concatenate two strings.
 This feature in Python, that allows same operator to have different meaning according to the context is called operator overloading.

-**POLYMORPHISM WITH PYTHON**
+### 1.3.2.
+Polymorphism

-A common real example in Python is file-like objects.
-Besides actual files, several other types, including StringIO and BytesIO, are file-like.
+A common real example in Python is **file-like objects**.
+Besides actual files, several other types, including `StringIO` and `BytesIO`, are file-like.
 A method that acts as files can also act on them because they support the required methods (e.g. read, write).

-**ENCAPSULATION (Accessability)**
+### 1.3.3.
+Encapsulation (Accessability)

-private attributes are defined by special syntax self.__a same with methods.
+private attributes are defined by special syntax `self.__a` same with methods.
-def __methodName(self):
+`def __methodName(self):`

 Major Difference between Python 2 and Python 3:

 1. print is now a function instead of keyword
 2. xrange (iterable) is now replaced with range()
 3. python 3 supports Unicode
 4. raw_input() is replaced by input() method

-### Python Classes and Functions
+### 1.3.4.
+Python Classes and Functions

 - New Classes and old classes.
 Diffreence ?
 - Though classmethod and staticmethod are quite similar, there's a slight difference in usage for both entities: classmethod must have a reference to a class object as the first parameter, whereas staticmethod can have no parameters at all.
 - Classmethods leads to Factory Design pattern in python

-### Python @staticmethod
+### 1.3.5.
+Python @staticmethod

 Static methods are a special case of methods.
 Sometimes, you'll write code that belongs to a class, but that doesn't use the object itself at all.
 For example:

 ```python